Hasnain Masoodi: Political career

 In August 2019, as the Union government moved to revoke of the provisions of Article 370, Masoodi opposed the resolution in the Lok Sabha.
 After the resolutions were passed by both the Houses of Parliament, Masoodi petitioned the Supreme Court of India, along with Mohammad Akbar Lone, asking for the revocation to be declared invalid.

-On 20 October he was appointed coordinator of People's Alliance for Gupkar Declaration.
+On 20 October 2020 he was appointed coordinator of People's Alliance for Gupkar Declaration, and played key role in Gupkar Declaration I and Gupkar Declaration II.

-Masoodi lost a bid for reelection in the 2024 Indian general election from the reformed Anantnag–Rajouri Lok Sabha constituency.

 In the 2024 Jammu and Kashmir Legislative Assembly election Masoodi was elected as a member of the Jammu and Kashmir Legislative Assembly from Pampore.